Loara/StringSuite/README.md

     cmake --build .
     cmake --install .

+## Arch Linux
+On Arch Linux you can use package `stringsuite` in AUR, additional informations can be found at https://aur.archlinux.org/packages/stringsuite/.

 # Encodings currently included in this library
 * ASCII
 * Latin1 / ISO-8859-1, ISO-8859-2